devdemon/DevDemon-Docs/channel_images/tags/images.rst

 ***********************
 Pagination
 ***********************
-The pagination feature allows you to display a limited number of files and then automatically link to the next set.
-That way you can, for example, show files 1-10 on the first page and automatically link to pages that display 11-20, 21-30, etc
+The pagination feature allows you to display a limited number of images and then automatically link to the next set.
+That way you can, for example, show images 1-10 on the first page and automatically link to pages that display 11-20, 21-30, etc

 You have two choices as to the style of the navigation element.
 The first method would look something like this: